-Suddenly, the unconsidered Dutch girl, Miss De Vlas, materialised in the shelter of Lane 6 to pass both Czechoslovakia and Britain.
+Suddenly, the unconsidered Dutch girl, Miss De Vlas, materialised in the shelter of Lane 6 to pass both Czechoslovakia and Britain [and snatch the silver medal].
 Miss Konstantinova had less than a second to spare at the end.

 Rowing‘s report tells a similar story; “Penny Chuter jumped the gun and was recalled.
 She then set off tremendously fast with a full 42 and was ahead by 250m.
 Konstantinova (USSR) and Postlova (CZE) had passed her at half way but she was back in second place and apparently gaining at 750m.
 De Vlas raced up late in the sheltered Lane 6 and many thought she had won.
 Less than five seconds covered the first four scullers.”